Digital-Working-Group/dvoice-tracking-qc-system/README.md

 }
 ```

+Note that if you don't have a current clean datset yet, you may leave the value as an empty string.

 `main.py` will look identical to [main_template.py](templates/main_template.py).

 `read_token.py` should have the `token_loc` variable edited to contain the filepath to a text file that has a single line containing your [REDCap API token](#redcap-api-access).